TACTICS OF TREATMENT OF ACUTE PANCREATITIS WITH PANCREATIC FISTULAS AND PSEUDOCYSTS IN CHILDREN

 Email: alexnalik@yandex.ru

-V. I. Scherbina
+V. Scherbina

 Moscow Regional Science and Research Institute named after M.F.
 Vladimirskiy (MONIKI)